Affine logic for constructive mathematics

-So far, our primary motivation for linear logic has been parasitic on intuitionistic logic, by way of the Chu construction.
-Thus, a mathematician who cares about intuitionistic logic (for any reason) may use linear logic instead, obtaining intuitionistic conclusions via the standard interpretation.
-However, there are other reasons one might care about the ``linear constructive mathematics'' we have started developing in this paper.
+So far, we have viewed affine logic as a tool for producing definitions and theorems in intuitionistic logic, through the antithesis translation.
+However, there are other reasons one might care about the ``affine constructive mathematics'' we have started developing in this paper.
 One is that it admits other interesting models.

 \begin{eg} Linear logicians are familiar with many $\ast$-autonomous categories, such as coherence spaces and phase spaces.
-Any complete semicartesian $\ast$-autonomous lattice with Seely comonad yields an affine tripos over $\bSet$.
+As in \cref{eg:cplt-hyd}, any complete semicartesian $\ast$-autonomous category with Seely comonad yields an affine hyperdoctrine over $\bSet$.
 I expect there are ``realizability linear triposes'' coming from linear combinatory algebras~\cite{ahs:goi-lca,al:linrealiz}.
-And Dialectica constructions~\cite{depaiva:dialectica-like} also act on fibrations~\cite{hofstra:dialectica}; though they are not semicartesian, hence move beyond affine logic to general linear logic. \end{eg}
+In addition, Dialectica constructions~\cite{depaiva:dialectica-like} also act on fibrations~\cite{hofstra:dialectica}.
+However, many of these models are not semicartesian, hence move beyond affine logic to general linear logic. \end{eg}

 \begin{eg} Any Boolean algebra is semicartesian and $\ast$-autonomous, with $\mand\logeq\aand$, $\mor\logeq\aor$, and $\oc P\defeq P$.
 Thus, linear logic also specializes directly to classical logic.

 More generally, on a Boolean algebra we can take any meet-preserving comonad to be $\oc$, such as the interior operator of a topology acting on a powerset.
 Thus, any classical topological space $X$ gives rise to an affine tripos whose propositions are subsets of $X$, with the affirmative and refutative ones being open and closed respectively.
 This relates to the ``modal'' view of sheaves from~\cite{ak:top-fomodall,akk:topos-homodal}. \end{eg}